bwakedavis/bwakedavis.github.io/content/blog/git-cheat-sheet/index.md

     git show <SHA>
 ```

--shows any object in git in human-readble format
+-shows any object in git in human-readable format

 ```git
     git rm <fileName>